 The best dividend-paying companies will also continue to issue dividends through recessions, although some will cut or reduce the dividend they payout.
 Here are four reasons why this may be the case:

-This is because dividend players are more stable and do not crash as hard, in general, as growth stock companies.
+This is because dividend players are more stable and do not crash as hard, in general, when compared to most growth stock companies.
 More often than not, dividend-paying companies are blue-chip stocks with multinational brands, and are usually well-diversified within their industry.
 Growth stocks, on the other hand, are generally more volatile, risky, and may be reliant on just a small line of products/services.

-The chart below compares the S&P 500 Dividend Aristocrats, or a list of companies that have consistently grown their dividend for the past 25 years, to the performance of the S&P 500.
-As you can see, dividend aristocrats have done well to outperform the S&P 500 Index, which also happens to include many dividend-paying companies:
+The chart below compares the ProShares S&P 500 Dividend Aristocrats ETF (NOBL), which closely tracks the S&P 500 Dividend Aristocrats, a list of companies that have consistently grown their dividend for the past 25 years, to the performance of the S&P 500.
+Clearly, dividend aristocrats have not outperformed the S&P 500 Index, although the S&P 500 happens to include many dividend-paying companies:

-Good dividend stocks, such as those in the dividend aristocrats list, will therefore correct themselves in capital appreciation after a market downturn, and will have an easier time rebounding than growth stocks which may never recover after a severe recession.
+Regardless, good dividend stocks, such as those in the dividend aristocrats list, will have an easier time rebounding than growth stocks which may never recover after a severe recession.

 The chart below demonstrates this fact as well, with dividend players having smaller amounts of volatility in comparison to "non-dividend payers," where growth-stocks are considered: